 To contact us regarding a specific need, please click here.

 We will continue to advance our just in time mill manufacturing capabilities to enhance our vision of being the fastest, most reliable, quality provider of corrosion resistant alloy tubulars in the world.
-Most significantly, this includes obtaining a new facility in Houston, TX that will house our second cold pilger mill and help expand our capabilities.
+Most significantly, this includes obtaining a new facility in Houston, TX that will house our additional cold pilger mills and help expand our capabilities.
 Phase One is expected to be completed in Q3 of 2023.
-This new facility will streamline processes and more than double existing capacities.
+This new facility will streamline processes and triple existing capacities.
 It is also our goal to expand into other industries such as aerospace, nuclear, refining, defense, and downstream oil and gas.
 The future looks bright for CRA!